relaycorp/awala-gateway-desktop/README.md

 ### App signing

-The Windows installed is signed with a certificate issued to `Relaycorp, Inc.`.
+The Windows installer is signed with a certificate issued to `Relaycorp, Inc.`.

 ## Naming rationale